agrawalsmart7/mywebsite/_posts/2019-05-13-Basic-Overview-on-Port-Forwarding-in-SSH.md

 This tricks helps when you found a local website, or database which was not for publically access, through this you can access them locally.

+You can also do multiple port forwarding with this command.

+`ssh -L 9990:localhost:80 9991:localhost:80 user@example.com`

+This allows you to do multiple port forwarding.
+Move on to next.

 <h2><b>Remote Port Forwarding</b></h2><br>

 <b>Syntax:-</b> `ssh -R remotehost:remoteport:sourceip:sourceport user@example.com`